utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 To learn what test results look like when they pass or fail, change the status code in the assertion code and send the request again.

-Structure your test assertions in a variety of ways to suit your logic and preference in terms of how you want the results to output.
+You can structure your test assertions in a variety of ways, depending on how you want the results to output.
 The following code is an alternative way of achieving the same test as the one above using the `expect` syntax:

 ```js
 pm.test("Status code is 200", () => {